 Future F&A sector trends: FIAL’s top 10

-The 10 future trends identified by FIAL and corroborated by recent industry and independent reports as key in shaping the future of the food and agribusiness sector, are:
+The 10 future trends identified in Capturing the Prize and corroborated by recent industry and independent reports as key in shaping the future of the food and agribusiness sector are:

 - urbanisation and the growth of the global ‘consuming class’;

 - increasing physical connectivity;

 - dietary shifts for health and ethical reasons;